takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.50.03 <br>
+    ・ Fixed an issue where the database was temporarily corrupted when a stage database download failed. <br>

   ○ 4.50.02 <br>
     ・ Fixed an issue where time calculations did not work when there was a difference in date between UTC time and local time. <br>